llimllib/obsidian-archive/blog/2024/02/How to love homebrew.md

 For example, I use `ffmpeg` on the command line semi-regularly. `ffmpeg` has a bunch of dependencies and is generally kind of a pain in the ass to install and keep up to date on its own.

-But with homebrew, I just `brew upgrade ffmpeg`, and if I need to update it, 💥 `brew upgrade ffmpeg` gets me the newer version.
+But with homebrew, I just `brew install ffmpeg`, and if I need to update it, 💥 `brew upgrade ffmpeg` gets me the newer version.
 This works great!

 ## Homebrew owns the things it installs